AbbyRead/AbbyRead/README.md

-- 👋 Hi, I’m @AbbyRead
+- 👋 Hi, I’m Abigail Read.
-- 🌱 I’m currently learning 6502 assembly, POSIX, and NES programming with cc65.
+- 🕹️ I’m currently active in the community for a Minecraft mod called Better Than Wolves.
-- I sometimes collaborate on a Minecraft mod called Better Than Wolves.
+- 📖 Also studying C programming, 6502 Assembly, and software reverse-engineering.
-- 📫 How to reach me @AbbyReadStuff on Twitter.
+- 📼 I also dabble in video-editing, my main channel being [AbbyRemix](https://www.youtube.com/@AbbyRemix) on YouTube.

 <!---
 AbbyRead/AbbyRead is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.